-To find the eigenvalues of the operator $\Lcc$, the assertion above urges us to search for the solutions $(W_j)_{j\in\Z}$ of the dynamical system \eqref{syst_dyn} which converge towards $0$ when $j$ tends to $\pm\infty$.
-We thus introduce the sets for $z\in \C$
+To find the eigenvalues of the operator $\Lcc$, we thus need to search for the solutions $(W_j)_{j\in\Z}$ of the dynamical system \eqref{syst_dyn} which belong to $\ell^2$ and therefore converge towards $0$ when $j$ tends to $\pm\infty$.
+We thus introduce the following sets for any $z\in \C$:

-which correspond to the solutions of the dynamical system \eqref{syst_dyn} which converge towards $0$ as $j$ tends towards $\pm\infty$ and their traces at $j=0$.
+The sets correspond to the solutions of the dynamical system \eqref{syst_dyn} which converge towards $0$ as $j$ tends towards $\pm\infty$ and to their traces at $j=0$.